Further fall in total stock of orders

 |Stock of orders:|

-The total stock was down 11.4 per cent from the second quarter of 2014 to the second quarter of 2015 in the order-based industry.
+The total stock was down 10.4 per cent from the third quarter of 2014 to the third quarter of 2015 in the order-based industry.
 Both the domestic and the export market were down.
-The domestic market was down 15.8 per cent, while the export market was down 8.1 per cent.
-New orders received were down by 14 per cent from the second quarter of 2014 to the second quarter of 2015, and both the domestic market and the export market were also down here.
+The domestic market was down 11.6 per cent, while the export market was down 9.6 per cent.

 New orders received, however, were up 0.5 per cent in the same period.
 The domestic market had an increase of 15.7 per cent, while the export market reported a fall of 11.1 per cent.